Demand for surgical technologists continues to grow.

 - Sterilize equipment and make sure that there are adequate supplies for surgery

-- Prepare patients for surgery by performing such tasks as washing and disinfecting incision sites
+- Ready patients for surgery by performing such tasks as washing and disinfecting incision sites

 - Help surgeons during surgery by passing along instruments and other sterile supplies